 The basal nuclei or telecephalic nuclei are collections of gray matter included in the white matter of the cerebral hemispheres.
 They are also known as basal ganglia.
 However, this terminology is improper because a ganglion is a collection of neuronal bodies outside the central nervous system.
-When the neronal bodies group inside they are referred as nuclei.
+When the neuronal bodies group inside they are referred as nuclei.
 The basal nuclei are: The basal nuclei are: the caudate nucleus, the accumbens, the lenticular nucleus, the endopeduncular (is a caudal extension of the pallidum towards the subthalamus), the claustrum and the amygdaloid body.
 The lenticular nucleus is composed of two parts: the putamen and the globus pallidus.
 Together these structures are wrongly named corpus striatum.
 The caudate nucleus and the putamen develop from a single nucleus, the lateral striated body in the diencephalic ventricular lumen.
-As they develop, the fibers of the internal capsule separate the two nuclei (Pages 166 and 167 of “Anatomia humana” by Orta Llorca, F.).
+As they develop, the fibers of the internal capsule separate the two nuclei.
 However, there are fibers remain attaching both nuclei.
 In the adult brain, the combination of the caudate nucleus and the putamen is properly termed striated body or corpus striatum due to the striated appearance of the myelinated fibers that unite these two nuclei.

 According to the phylogenetic origin, the basal nuclei are classified in: paleostriatum (refers to the globus pallidus), neostriatum (refers to the striated body), and archistriatum (refers the amygdaloid body).
 The paleostriatum receives fibers from the striated body and projects to the thalamus and subthalamus, the striated body is related with the majority of the neocortex, and the archystriatum to the piriform lobe (paleocortex).